 - Daily Stock Market Observer, you have given your financial person permission to invest your funds, but you like to observe the return and growth of the investment, positive or negative.

 - Engaged Trader, you have opened a self-directed account, making your own decisions.

-- Socially Conconciuos Investor is a person purchasing investments for the good of the planet or causes.
+- A socially Conconciuos Investor is a person purchasing investments for the good of the planet or causes.
 You have a robust belief system and put your money where your mouth is.

 - Bargain Hunter is always looking for a great deal.

 - Company Fan loves a company, its products, and active user of said products.
-May not get the most significant return through value growth or dividend payout, but this is of lower concern. (ie. Apple, Mircosoft)
+We may not get the most significant return through value growth or dividend payout, but this is of lower concern. (ie. Apple, Mircosoft)